tnicolaysen-aqua/tethys/docs/tutorials/map_layout/data_prep.rst

     - python >=3.11
     - geopandas

-5. Save and close this file
+4. Save and close this file

-6. Create another file called :file:`reproject.py`.
+5. Create another file  in the :file:`scripts` folder called :file:`reproject.py`.

 This file will contain the actual logic that performs the reprojection.

-7. Paste the following into the file:
+6. Paste the following ``python`` code into the file:

 .. code-block:: python